Family travel with dogs is becoming more popular, especially dog friendly road trips.

 3. Dog car crate

 Some dogs do better in a crate with bedding and water available.
-Dogs who are crate trained or who like to “cocoon” in small spaces will probably travel better in a crate.
+Dogs who are crate trained or who like to “cocoon” in small spaces will probably travel better in a travel crate.

 If you’re staying at a hotel and the dog will be left there alone, a crate also keeps Fido contained and the hotel room safe!
 Some hotels only allow crate trained dogs to stay in the room without their humans.